ssonkiya/ssonkiya.github.io/_posts/2017-09-04-AB-Testing-Challenges.md

 A few weeks ago, I [wrote about](https://robinsones.github.io/Giving-Your-First-Data-Science-Talk/) my experience giving my first data science talk.
-While you can find the talk available [online](https://www.youtube.com/watch?v=SF-ryGgLOgQ), I wanted to share in writing some of the points I covered.
-I’ve also added a few new points on business challenges that I didn’t have time to cover in the talk.
+While you can find the talk available [online](https://www.youtube.com/watch?v=SF-ryGgLOgQ), I wanted to share in writing some of the points I covered, along with a few new new points on business challenges.

 This post has two main sections: statistical challenges and business challenges.
 One of the statistical challenges I covered in my talk, developing a test for differences in Average Converting Browser Value between two groups, is going to be posted on Etsy’s engineering blog, [Code as Craft](https://codeascraft.com/archive/), so I've left that out of this post.